January in Florence, Italy

 • Internet access

-A meal plan is provided for all students, with 10 meal plan units per week.
+A meal plan is provided for all students, with 25 meal plan units to use during your program.
 This equates to approximately 5-10 meals per week at one of FUA’s eateries, e.g. 1 plate of pasta (dinner) = 2 units, 1 snack (lunch) = 1 unit.
 The apartments are also self-catered, meaning you will also be able to prepare your own meals – a fun time to share cuisine, a fine wine and stories from around the world, or laugh about your day in Florence.
 The apartments are located within walking distance to some of Florence’s best markets, stores, restaurants and museums.
 Take advantage of the local restaurants nearby or buy your own food at the markets and cook at home.

 The apartments are older-style housing.
 They may have air-conditioning however this is not central AC.
 Apartments do not have clothes dryers and not all apartment buildings have elevators.
 Please be aware that the apartment buildings also house non-students and as such, there is a very strict noise policy.
 Overnight guests are not permitted in your accommodation.